 Continuing Education Credits

-Note: Regarding agent and broker licensing CE credits, you are welcome to submit VCIA's seminars to your state board for consideration.
+Note: Regarding agent and broker licensing CE credits, you are welcome to submit VCIA's sessions to your state board for consideration.
 However, VCIA has not received prior approval for granting credits.

 VCIA is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.

-One (1) CPE credit will be granted for every 50 minutes of educational seminar participation.
+One (1) CPE credit will be granted for every 50 minutes of educational session participation.
 Participation may either be in person or via webinar.
-Please see individual seminar details on this website to confirm the number of credits available for any given seminar.
-(For the VCIA Virtual 2020 Conference, attendees may earn up to 10 credits attending the 3 day live event, and an additional 11 credits are possible attending the repeat sessions on August 14th and 15th.)
+Please see individual session details on this website to confirm the number of credits available for any given session.

 CPE Complaint Resolution Process: